 Peter Neill joins luminaries such as Dr. Jane Goodall, Dr. Sylvia Earle, Louie Psihoyos, Xiuhtezcatl Martinez and Julia Butterfly Hill in endorsing the Marine Arctic Peace Sanctuary.

 MAPS, the Marine Arctic Peace Sanctuary, declares the Arctic Ocean north of the Arctic Circle an international peace park, free from exploitation of all kinds, in perpetuity.
-It stops all activity in the Arctic Ocean that harms the melting polar ice, and ensures the regeneration of this essential ecosystem.
-It is a free, effective and immediate solution to the unprecedented threat facing our entire world.
+It stops all activity in the Arctic Ocean that harms the melting ice.
+It is a free, effective and immediate response to the unprecedented threat facing our entire world.

 Parvati.org created the international MAPS Treaty to prevent this key and vulnerable region from becoming exploited and exacerbating extreme weather, food shortages, flooding and other issues around the world.
 The MAPS Treaty has been translated into all official UN languages, provided to all 193 UN member states, and shared with officials at COP21 and COP22.

 “We are deeply grateful for Peter Neill’s support for the Marine Arctic Peace Sanctuary and for all he does to advocate for the oceans,” says Parvati.org founder Parvati Devi.
 “The oceans play a pivotal role in our lives.
 Their health and well-being are linked inextricably to our own.
 When life in the Arctic Ocean is under threat, all of life on the planet is at risk.
 MAPS must be declared immediately to protect not only the Arctic, but the world.
 I urge world leaders to carefully consider the wisdom of our ocean experts, and sign the MAPS Treaty now.”